Laura Plantation: Louisiana's Creole Heritage Site

 - Visitors are asked to stay with their tour guide at all times.
 Wandering the property or self-guiding is NOT allowed.
 Our tour guides work very hard to provide everyone with an enjoyable experience.
 If you enjoy your tour, please feel free to tip your tour guide!

-- The Laura Plantation tour is family friendly.
-Other than school-coordinated field trips, the material presented during the 75-80 minute tour is best suited for those ages 12 & up.
-For parents with infants, toddlers & pre-school children, we do not charge admission for those aged 5 and under; however, we kindly ask that if at any time during the visit your child becomes over-active, loud or distracting to please take your child to adjoining space away from the tour so that other guests can enjoy their visit.
+- The material presented during the 75-80 minute tour is best suited for those ages 12 & up.
+If you are visiting with infants, toddlers & pre-school children, we kindly ask that if at any time during the visit your child becomes over-active, loud or distracting to please take your child to adjoining space away from the tour so that other guests can enjoy their visit.
 The tour guide reserves the right to request that you remove the child from the tour.
 During peak times, there may be multiple, consecutive tours and there may be no place for you to go with such a child.
 You may take turns babysitting your child by going on separate tours or we can offer you a complete refund.
 All children 12 & under should be accompanied by an adult at ALL times while on Laura Plantation property.
-Strollers are permitted.
+Small, umbrella strollers are permitted when group sizes are small.

 FOOD & DRINK